SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/KzorakArcTulia.md

 **Inciting Losses**: After surviving assassination attempts from his own nation, he believes there is no "Good Side" on Tulia.

-**Irreversable Actions**: Causing thousands of deaths of Forbidden Users after cooperating with Troy Talona.
+**Irreversable Actions**: Seeking out Omni, knowing he will lose his original element.

 **Biggest Arc Influence**: Proving that Phlanax nations are not perfect.
 ## Summary